Adoption Process / Fees

 Pet Adoption Prices

-- Senior Citizen Discount: (65 years or better):½ off all regular priced adoptions!
+- Senior Citizen Discount: (65 years or better): $20 off regular priced adoptions!

-- Senior to senior (person 65 years or better) adopting a pet 7 years or better and the pet is already altered only $25 adoption donation + microchip $25.
+- Senior to Senior (person 65 years or better) adopting a pet 7 years or better and the pet is already altered $25 minimum donation

-All dog and cat adoptions include spay/neuter, deworming, and age appropriate vaccines.
+All dog and cat adoptions include spay/neuter, de-worming, and age appropriate vaccines and microchip with free registration.